April - May 2012

 During the event, the Independence Blue Cross Foundation awarded the initiative Education–Plus, Inc. a $40,000 grant, to support school health clinics operating within Pan American Academy and Belmont Charter Schools.
 Both clinics serve as unique models that provide primary and preventive services to approximately 1,200 students annually.

-PT faculty awarded 2012 CHPSW Research Seed Grant
+PT faculty awarded 2012 CPH Research Seed Grant

-W. Geoffrey Wright, PhD, assistant professor in CHPSW's Department of Physical Therapy, received the inaugural 2012 CHPSW Research Seed Grant for $50,000 to fund his project titled "Using electromyography (EMG), functional magnetic resonance imaging (fMRI), and diffusion tensor imaging (DTI) to understand the role of tonic neuromuscular processing in aging and Parkinson's disease".
+W. Geoffrey Wright, PhD, assistant professor in CPH's Department of Physical Therapy, received the inaugural 2012 CPH Research Seed Grant for $50,000 to fund his project titled "Using electromyography (EMG), functional magnetic resonance imaging (fMRI), and diffusion tensor imaging (DTI) to understand the role of tonic neuromuscular processing in aging and Parkinson's disease".

 In May, colleagues gathered to honor Fran Ward, PhD, RN, CRNP, the College's David R. Devereaux Chair of Nursing, who will retire from her role on June 30.